Tasmanian Steamers

 Tasmanian Steamers Proprietary Limited was a company that operated passenger ferries across the Bass Strait from 1921 to 1959.
-It was jointly owned by the Union Steam Ship Company and Huddart Parker.
+Union Company and Huddart Parker each owned 50%.

 History

-The company was formed on 22 December 1921.
-Its ships had many difficulties over the 38 years of operations, including World War II, when some of its ships had already been through World War I. In that war one of its ships, Taroona, was a troopship for Australia and also New Zealand for a short time.
+Tasmanian Steamers was established on 22 December 1921.
+Its ships experienced many difficulties over the next nearly four decades of operations; Amidst the ongoing World War II, some of its ships were encountering intermittent attacks whilst at sea, having already witnessed World War I. During the latter, one of its ships, Taroona, was an Australian troopship, and also serving in the same capacity with New Zealand for a brief time.

-The company ceased passenger operations in 1959 when the Australian National Line took over.
+The company ceased passenger operations in 1959 after the Australian National Line purchased its assets.

 Fleet

 Streets in the Burnie suburbs of Shorewell Park and Malonga Park are named after the fleet.